Suzuki Motor Factory Journey Of All Time

 American Suzuki Motor Corp.
 Consumers Union publicly accuses of rigging the 1988 test results for Samurai 4x4, using a videotape obtained through the discovery process in the Suzuki v.
 Consumers Union lawsuit.

-Suzuki goes to the International Court of Arbitration over the Indian government's appointment of a senior executive at Maruti Udyog Ltd
+Suzuki goes to the International Court of Arbitration over the Indian government's appointment of a senior executive at Maruti Udyog Ltd.

 Suzuki Hayabusa GSX1300R